You are here: Urology Textbook > Examinations > Retrograde urethrography

 Normal findings in Men:

 The penile and bulbar urethra shows no narrowing.
 The bulbar urethra ends with a sharp angel into the membranous urethra.
 The membranous urethra presents with a thin filiforme contrast due to the external sphincter.
-The prostatic urethra is better contrasted and contrast media enters the bladder.
+The prostatic urethra is better contrasted and contrast medium enters the bladder.
 The seminal colliculus may cause a filling defect of the prostatic urethra [fig. normal retrograde urethrography].

 Examination Technique for Female Patients: